 In Sweden, gender mainstreaming is seen as the main strategy for achieving targets within equality policy.
-In 2014, the government assigned 41 government agencies to work actively with gender mainstreaming from 2015 to 2018 in a collective called the Gender Mainstreaming in Government Agencies (GMGA) programme.
-Their goal is to integrate gender equality in all aspects of each agency’s work.
-The government has allocated SEK 26 million for the four-year period.
+The Swedish government has commissioned the Swedish Gender Equality Agency to support 58 government agencies and one organisation with the work of integrating a gender perspective in all of their operations.
+The initiative is called the Gender Mainstreaming in Government Agencies (GMGA) programme, and its goal is to integrate gender equality in all aspects of each agency’s work.

 Antje Jackelén, Sweden’s first female archbishop.